GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine

 "Markets tend to see geopolitical events as opportunities," he said, adding past years had shown this was the correct policy to adopt."

+"In general, the geopolitical situation (in Ukraine), as long as it doesn't escalate further, will have quite a limited impact on financial markets," Ekvall said.

+"Then of course, if it escalates to a full blown war in Ukraine, with further tensions into NATO, that's a different situation."

-Despite the bounce, commodity prices continue to remain elevated, with traders nervous that supplies could be curtailed if the situation on Europe's eastern edge escalates.
+Commodity prices remained elevated, with traders nervous that supplies could be curtailed if the situation on Europe's eastern edge escalates.

-Europe's benchmark gas price TRNLTTFMc1 was up 4.4%, however, adding to a hefty gain a day earlier after Germany halted Russia's Nord Stream 2 gas pipeline.
+Europe's benchmark gas price TRNLTTFMc1pushed higher, however, up 4.9% and adding to a hefty gain a day earlier after Germany halted Russia's Nord Stream 2 gas pipeline.

+Brent crude LCOc1, which hit seven-year highs this week, reversed course as European trade bedded in and was last down 0.7% at $96.14 a barrel, while West Texas Intermediate CLc1was up 0.8%.
+O/R

-After posting the sharpest leap in three-and-a-half years on Tuesday, wheat futures Wv1 were down 0.7%.
-Corn futures Cv1 also pulled back from an eight-month high, down 0.4%.
+After their biggest jump in three-and-a-half years on Tuesday, wheat futures Wv1 pared early losses to trade down 0.1%.
+Corn futures Cv1 also pulled back from an eight-month high and held steady, down 0.4%.
 GRA/

 CENTRAL BANKS TOO